Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Application Development Process

-In this section, we revisit our design process in building effective analysis and visualization capabilities of ALMA data cubes.
-By reviewing the timeline of our project, we reflect on key design activities with the goal of learning from experience and summarizing effective design practices targeting and serving the astrophysics community.

-\paragraph*{Critical Activities.} To give a overview of our design process, we describe the critical activities as identified in~\cite{McKennaMazurAgutter2014}: understand, ideate, make, and deploy.
+We revisit our application development process in building effective analysis and visualization capabilities of ALMA data cubes by reviewing the timeline of our project.
+We reflect on key activities with the goal of learning from experience and summarizing effective design targeting and serving the astrophysics community, and how different members of our team interact with one another, including computer scientists (both visualization and TDA experts) and radio astronomers.
+To give an overview of our design process, we describe the critical activities as identified in~\cite{McKennaMazurAgutter2014}: understand, ideate, make, and deploy.

-The discussion of our project started at around November 2014, when National Radio Astronomy Observatory (NRAO) scientist Dr.\ Jeff Kern visited the Scientific Computing and Imaging (SCI) Institute and saw a talk on the topic of topological data analysis.
-Over the following months, follow-up conversations with the computer scientists on our team generated some initial excitement regarding the potential of applying topological techniques in understanding ALMA data cubes, which has never been done before.
+The discussion of the project started in November 2014, when National Radio Astronomy Observatory (NRAO) scientist Dr.\ Jeff Kern, a coauthor of this paper, visited the Scientific Computing and Imaging (SCI) Institute and saw a talk on the topic of topological data analysis.
+Over the following months, follow-up conversations generated some initial excitement regarding the potentially applying topological techniques in understanding ALMA data cubes, which has never been done before.

 To \emph{understand} the problem domain and target users, we identified key opportunities, that is, applying emerging techniques from topological data analysis to the study of ALMA data cubes.
-Our main motivation stemmed from Jeff's comments that ``there simply are no tools capable of simultaneously visualizing, comparing, and analyzing the dozens to hundreds of data cubes for all of the detected spectral lines in a given source.''
+The main motivation stemmed from Jeff's comments that ``there simply are no tools capable of simultaneously visualizing, comparing, and analyzing the dozens to hundreds of data cubes for all of the detected spectral lines in a given source.''
 We believed that introducing topological data analysis techniques to the ALMA community would potentially offer new insights regarding feature detection, as well as improve their workflow efficiency.